the-butcher/COVID19-SEIR/README.md

 #### Issues
+* adding a modification does not put storage in needs-save state
 * interpolated test rate gives above min and below max
 * show absolute numbers in exposure / infected
 * exposure / day appears to give wrong (too high) numbers